als-epics/pvws-env/README.md

 ## Please

 One should understand that
-- This reposiotry is a **simple tool** to help users to setup, maintain, and upgrade EPICS PV WebSocket easily.
+- This repository is a **simple tool** to help users to setup, maintain, and upgrade EPICS PV WebSocket easily.

 ## Pre-requirement packages